What is physical therapy?

-Physical therapy is not meant to hurt, but to relieve pain.
+Physical and occupational therapy is not meant to hurt, but to relieve pain.
 However, as you restore your mobility, pain levels, at times can fluctuate.
 You might experience some temporary soreness from using muscles that are weakened or recovering.
 This is a normal response to therapy treatment.
 Good communication with your therapist will help minimize any discomfort.
 We want you on your way to quick pain relief and back to normal activities.

 Does insurance cover my treatment?

 Yes, in most cases it does.
 Our office will be happy to assist in contacting your insurance company and determining your coverage based on your individual policy.
 For more information, visit our insurance plan page and please do not hesitate to contact our office.
 We do offer different payment options for your convenience.

 We accept cash, check, debit card, and credit card.
 We are happy to discuss payment plan options as well.
 It is our policy that payment is made at the time of service.
 Your insurance benefits will be determined before your second visit, and you will be informed of what, if any, payment is necessary on that date.